 Early Life

 David Alan Tepper was born on September 11, 1957, in Pittsburgh, Pennsylvania.
-He grew up in a Jewish household in the Stanton Heights neighborhood.
-As a boy, he showed an interest in sports, memorizing baseball statistics, and played football.
+He grew up in a Jewish family in the Stanton Heights neighborhood.
+His father was an accountant, and his mother was an elementary school teacher.
+Tepper showed an early interest in sports, memorizing baseball statistics.
+He attended Peabody High School and later the University of Pittsburgh, where he earned a bachelor's degree in economics with honors in 1978.
+He continued his education at Carnegie Mellon University, obtaining an MBA in 1982.

 Rise to Success